 Installation

-Hyper API is available for Python, C++, Java and .NET supporting Windows, Mac and Linux each.
+Hyper API is available for Python, C++ and Java supporting Windows, Mac and Linux each.
 Depending on the language, the installation can be complex.
 This page contains the detailed requirements and installation instructions for all languages.

 Hardware requirements